“What’s your position on allowing teens to go out on school nights?”

 - When making parenting decisions, try a “big picture” exercise.
 Ask yourself (and your child’s mother), “How significant will this likely be in five (or ten) years?

 Help other dads by sharing.
-What insights would you add to mine about this or similar questions?
+What insights would you add about this or similar questions?
 Please join the discussion below or on our Facebook page.